joseeden/All-Things-DevOps/pages/004-AWS/104_aws_iam.md

 - roles are created during the first time you use the service
 - comes with pre-built trust, permissions, and managed policies which cannot be modified

 Examples of service-linked roles:

 - **AWS ServiceRoleForAmaazonSSM** - used by AWS Systems Manager to manage resources on your behalf
 - **AWS ServiceRoleForCloduTrail** - used by CloudTrail for managing your organizations' trail feature
 - **AWS ServiceRoleForCloudWatchEvents** -used by CloudWatch to perform EC2 alarm actions

+#### Limited number of cases when Service-linked Roles can be modified
+The method that you use to edit a service-linked role depends on the service.
+Some services might allow you to edit the permissions for a service-linked role from the service console, API, or CLI.
+However, after you create a service-linked role, you cannot change the name of the role because various entities might reference the role.
+You can edit the description of any role from the IAM console, API, or CLI.

+To learn more, check out: [Editing a service-linked role](https://docs.amazonaws.cn/en_us/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role)

 ## IAM Policies